sodasoba1/NSW-Custom-Game-Icons/docs/usingnxgic.md

 ![cvs-complete](<img/done2.jpg>)

-# Auto NX-GIC
+# Auto NX-GIC :material-auto-fix:
 ---

-Auto nx-gic can be used automatically select icons based off the installed titleIDs on your switch via `titles.cvs` from the NX Titles List Dumper homebrew
+Auto nx-gic can be used automatically select icons based off the installed titleIDs on your switch via `titles.csv` from the NX Titles List Dumper homebrew

 ![nxgic](<img/auto-nx-gic.jpg>)